 Another oily fish, with mega Omega 3 and Vitamin D. And if you're particularly concerned about mercury levels in your fish, Sardines are generally known to be low in that toxin.

 Sardines are probably my favourite fish.
 And I don’t mean the stuff that is packed in a can with brine.
-Fresh grilled sardines are a delight everyone should experience.
+Freshly grilled sardines are a delight everyone should experience.

 Next time you’re visiting Portugal, take the opportunity to try grilled sardines from the menu.
 My mouth is watering as I type.